felimomo/Walleye-Revised-Paper/paper.md

 In Table 1 we show the parameter values obtained for the optimized fixed policies.
 The episode utilities obtained by these policies are displayed in Table 2 and Fig. 2.
 With respect to total harvest, the control with highest utility was the optimized precautionary policy, and all other HCRs except for  were within one standard deviation of its performance.
-With respect to HARA, the 1-observation RL policy was the highest performing control, and all other HCRs were within a standard deviation of its performance except for the 2-observation RL control.
+With respect to HARA, the 1-observation RL policy was the highest performing control, and all other HCRs were within a standard deviation of its performance except for the 2-observation RL control.[^counter-intuitive]
 Finally, with respect to trophy fishing, we observed that the 2-observation RL policy performed significantly better than all other policies tested.